LM-Commons/.github/README.md

 Many of the packages found in the Laminas-Commons repositories are former ZF-Commons packages that were migrated to the Laminas Project framework.

 This is not an official Laminas Project organisation.
-Issues and question related to the Laminas MVC and components should be addressed to the Laminas Project organisation.
+Issues and questions related to the Laminas MVC and components should be addressed to the Laminas Project organisation.

 Laminas is a trademark of the Laminas Project a Series of LF Projects, LLC.